top of page

 The adjective 'extraordinary' has its etymology rooted in Latin.
 It originates from the Latin word 'extraordinarius,' which is a combination of 'extra,' meaning 'beyond,' and 'ordinarius,' meaning 'ordinary.'
 Therefore, 'extraordinarius' essentially means 'beyond ordinary' or 'out of the ordinary.'
 As Latin evolved into Middle English, 'extraordinary' retained its fundamental meaning, describing something that goes beyond the usual or possesses exceptional qualities.
 This term continues to convey the idea of remarkable or uncommon characteristics, reflecting its etymological heritage in the concept of surpassing the ordinary or everyday expectations.

-Quiz: Find the meaning of extraordinary
+Find the correct meaning of the adjective extraordinary:

 Try Again!